openstack-infra/system-config/doc/source/afs.rst

 AFS may be one of the most thoroughly documented systems in the world.
 There is plenty of very good information about how AFS works and the commands to use it.
-This document will only cover the mininmum needed to understand our deployment of it.
+This document will only cover the minimum needed to understand our deployment of it.

 OpenStack runs an AFS cell called ``openstack.org``.
 There are three